Dr. Paula Tallal - Neuroscience, Phonology and Reading: The Oral to Written Language Continuum

 David Boulton: Whereas with the code there’s lots of ambiguity to overcome in order to assemble the letter-sounds into an inner simulation of language.

 Dr. Paula Tallal: Right.
 Exactly.
 Even if the word is on the page all day long, the neural processes that your brain has to go through are still the same.
 You have to extract out the sounds from inside the words and learn to put letters to them.
-And if you have represented those sounds in a fuzzy way, if your brain doesn’t really clearly hear these very rapid acoustic onsets that differentiate various speech sounds from each other, then you have a much broader pattern of neurons firing together.
+And if you have represented those sounds in a fuzzy way, if your brain doesn’t really clearly hear these very rapid acoustic onsets that differentiate various speech sounds from each other.
+Then you have a much broader pattern of neurons firing together.
 And what we really need is nice, neat, concise, effective and efficient –wham!
 That’s that sound and it’s going to fire and it’s going to fire the same pattern every time or a very similar pattern every time and so then it becomes something that your brain doesn’t have to wait to happen.

 For example, acoustically , 'buh', 'duh', and 'guh', are almost all exactly the same except for just tens of milliseconds difference at the onset.
 And if your brain has kind of lumped together or has fuzzy edges between these different boundaries, it’s going to be a lot more difficult to recognize/hear the differences.
 The teacher is saying this is the 'buh', this is the letter B, it goes with the 'bah' sound and your brain sometimes is firing off and hearing 'bah' and sometimes it’s firing off and hearing 'duh'.
 It’s not surprising that you’re going to end up confusing the 'buh' and 'duh' and 'guh' sound.
 They are visually confusable, but they are also the most acoustically confusable sounds that we have.